skidmaster69420/skidmaster69420/README.md

 # Skidmaster 69420 LLC

-Skidmaster 69420 LLC is a premier cybersecurity organization of a million flies, and some vultures who specialize in free Discord token deletion and user communication services.
+Skidmaster 69420 LLC was a premier cybersecurity organization of a million flies, and some vultures who specialize in free Discord token deletion and user communication services.
+Unfortunately, the [rights to this organization](https://apnews.com/article/alex-jones-infowars-bankruptcy-sandy-hook-shooting-9052caad16dcdfd3bff0697454394d9f) were sold as part of the liquidation of the Infowars media platform.

 ## About Us
 Skidmaster 69420 LLC was created by Boss Mann in response to getting a parking ticket, his Discord account stolen, and Facebook account banned.
 For more information on our company values, consult [the token deletion repo README](https://github.com/skidmaster69420/discord-tokens#readme).